MahamudHub/Engineering-61-Final-Web-Project/README.md

 Project's contribution instructions.
 To follow

-- Create a personal fork of the project on Github.
+- Create a personal fork of the project on GitHub.
 - Clone the fork on your local machine.
-Your remote repo on Github is called `origin`.
+Your remote repo on GitHub is called `origin`.
 - Add the original repository as a remote called `upstream`.
 - If you created your fork a while ago be sure to pull upstream changes into your local repository.
 - Create a new branch to work on!
 Branch from `dev` or `master`